The Problem with a No-Pancakes Christmas

 It also created a few jobs — accidentally.

-Stores which are always open don’t need to ever lock their doors.
+Stores that are always open don’t need to ever lock their doors.
 And for a majority of Denny’s — approximately 700 of those 1,221 — they never bothered installing locks in the first place.
 But when the corporation decided to shut down for Christmas that year, someone needed to lock the doors for the first time ever.
 So, those 700 or so Denny’s needed to hire a locksmith.

 Today, almost all Denny’s have a lock on the door as a result.
 But they don’t get to use them very often, if ever.
 Denny’s no longer closes for Christmas; in 2016, they issued a press release extolling their limited-time holiday menu available for those “looking for a delicious meal for the entire family” on December 25th.